xoreos/octopress/source/_posts/2016-01-12-disassembling-nwscript-bytecode.markdown

 **6) Identify "special" subroutines**

-There's three special subroutine that we can identify:
+There are three special subroutines that we can identify:

 - \_start(), the very first subroutine that starts execution of the script.
 It's the subroutine that contains the very first instruction in the .ncs file.
 - \_global(), which, if it exists, sets up the global variables.
 This is the subroutine that contains an instruction with a `SAVEBP` opcode.